-Michael Williams enters his second year as the Head Women's Basketball Coach at Simmons after joining the institution in July of 2016.
+Michael Williams enters his third year as the Head Women's Basketball Coach at Simmons after joining the institution in July of 2016.

 In just his first season at the Fenway school, Williams guided the Sharks to their first conference playoff appearance and highest league win total since 2009-10.
 Under his direction, Simmons turned in the largest conference victory improvement from the previous year of any school in the league.
 He also directed the Sharks the most total wins in a season since the 2010-11 campaign.